 - Maintaining access controls and audit trails

-- Demonstrating adherence through regular assessments
+- Demonstrating compliance through regular assessments

-The Shared Responsibility Model in Cloud Security Standards
+The Shared Responsibility Model

-Global Cloud Compliance Regulations
+Key Cloud Compliance Regulations

-General Data Protection Regulation (GDPR) EU
+General Data Protection Regulation (GDPR)

-Cloud compliance under GDPR involves:
+Cloud compliance under GDPR includes:

-- Ensuring data is stored in EU-compliant regions
+- Storing data in compliant regions

 - Enabling data subject rights